gcavalcantes/100ProgrammingChallenges/README.md

 # 100ProgrammingChallanges
 Solving challanges in different languages.

+## Why?
+A programmer must always be looking to learn new things whenever possible, with this intent in mind, I created this repository as a form of registering my exercises and experiments.

+## In Python
-### Challenges
+### List of Completed Challenges
-00 - Name generator
+- Name generator
-01 - Heads/Tails
+- Heads/Tails
+- Temperature Converter
+- Age Calculator

+## In Java
+### List of Completed Challenges
-02 -
+- SOON